Sometimes, one woman can only take so much. And when I saw yet another headline last night blaring:

 Homes are going to be flooded,some that have been farmed and owned by three generations of the same family.They are harvesting musk melons right now – this is fertile land, ready for crops and in this day and age the government should be promoting it, not trying to flood it.

-The valley and river is also used by many including First Nations, for hunting and fishing.
+The valley and river is also used by many including Treaty 8 First Nations, for hunting and fishing – it is their land, through history and through treaty rights.
 It has archaeological significance.
 Even the BC government Parks has designated the Peace River as one of its Heritage Rivers,extensively sharing how unique and diverse the river below the other two dams really is: http://www.env.gov.bc.ca/bcparks/heritage_rivers_program/bc_rivers/peace_river.html

 It really matters that when the province or a crown corporation undertakes any big project, they ensure every check and balance is done and that has not been the case with Site C. And while this time it is Site C being rammed through, next time it might be a project that impacts your life more directly.